StudioEtrange/tango/README.md

 ## Available Commands

 ```
-	install : deploy this app
+	install : deploy this app."
-	init addons : install and init addons only if any addons declared in current app.
-	up [service [-d][-b]] [--add mod-name] [--freeport]: launch all available services or one service
+	up [service [-b]] [--module module] [--plugin plugin] [--freeport]: launch all available services or one service
 	down [service] [--mods mod-name] [--all]: down all services or one service.
-Except shared internal service when in shared mode (-all force stop shared service).
+Except shared internal service when in shared mode (--all force stop shared service).
-	restart [service [-d]] [--add mod-name] [--freeport]: restart all services or one service.
+	restart [service] [--module module] [--plugin plugin] [--freeport]: restart all services or one service.
 	info [--freeport] : give info.
 Will generate conf files and print configuration used when launching any service.
 	status [service] : see service status.
 	logs [service] : see service logs.
+	update <service> : get last version of docker image service.
+Will stop service if it was running.
 	shell <service> : launch a shell into a running service.
-	mods : list available modules for use as a service.
+	modules|plugins list : list available modules or plugins.
+A module is a predefined service.
+A plugin is plug onto a service.
+	plugins <exec-service> <service>|<exec> <plugin>: exec all plugin attached to a service OR exec a plugin into all serviced attached.
 	cert <path> --domain=<domain> : generate self signed certificate for a domain into a current host folder.

 ```